vijayshankarpalanichamy/S3BucketCredentialHighExecutionTime/README.md

 # S3Bucket IAM Credential Issue

-This outlines the process for replicating the issue of 'Amazon.Util.EC2InstanceMetadata - Unable to contact EC2 Metadata service to obtain a metadata token.
-Attempting to access IMDS without a token.' as well as the prolonged execution time of the GetObjectMetadataRequest Method.
+**S3WebAPI and MessageProcessor Configuration Guide** This guide provides instructions on how to configure and utilize the S3WebAPI in the MessageProcessor to validate the S3object existence validation.
+(The S3WebAPI throws the 'Amazon.Util.EC2InstanceMetadata - Unable to contact EC2 Metadata service to obtain a metadata token.
+Attempting to access IMDS without a token.' when larger volume concurrent API requests to validate the S3object existance.)

-**S3WebAPI and MessageProcessor Configuration Guide** This guide provides instructions on how to configure and utilize the S3WebAPI solution alongside the MessageProcessor solution for managing S3 objects and their existence validation.

 Prerequisites
 - .NET Core SDK, .NET 4.8 installed on your machine.